 \Bible is a quarter requirement.
 Students transferring from other institutions may have a portion of this requirement waived.

-NOTE: Students completing the certificate program are not degree candidates and cannot normally be recommended to other institutions for upper division work; however, students who are admitted to this program may transfer to a degree program after having completed the first forty-two quarter hours of work with an average of 2.0 or above.
+NOTE: Students completing the certificate program are not degree candidates and cannot normally be recommended to other institutions for upper division work.